LinqLover/symbolic-execution-survey/notes/SYMBEX.md

   - **under-constrained symbolic execution** of individual functions: false positives for never-met constraints
   - **lazy test generation:** top-down analysis by (initially) treating function calls as blackbox/unknown symbol
   - **shadow symbolic execution:** in CI context, exploit differences of older program version and symbex results for that
-- search strategies/branch prioritization/path selection
-  - **depth-first search (DFS):** intuitive/simple implementation, not loop-safe
-  - **breadth-first search (BFS):** too many context switches, memory overhead
-  - **random search:** not always loop-safe
-  - **generational search** (SAGE): negate each constraint from current branch separately, smaller memory overhead
-  - heuristics:
-    - weight/order branches by number of visits or code coverage/mutation coverage increase
-      - distance to nearest uncovered instruction, recency of previous coverage, …
-    - **subpath-guided-**/CFG-based branch order (CarFast)
-      - favor paths closest to to any uncovered instruction from static CFG (obtained from static analysis)
-    - **evolutionary search** of test input space (genetic programming)
-      - fitness based on results of static/dynamic analysis
-    - **buggy-path first strategy:** prioritize branches which contained more (non-critical) bugs, assumes heterogenous code quality in code base
-    - prioritize certain instruction types/control flow patterns such as loops, symbolic addresses, … that are likely to contain errors
-    - fitness functions, e.g. difference between variables that should be equal for a condition
-  - random testing (test conditions for random inputs)
-- caches:
-  - cache results (pre- and post-conditions) per function
-  - discard execution at paths that were already reached with same constraints
 - parallelization (split up search space, run on multiple CPUs/nodes)

 ### Memory Modeling